 If you would like additional introductory information, explore this related item.
 Please note this link take you to another section on Cancer.Net:

-- ASCO Answers Fact Sheet : Read a one-page fact sheet (available in PDF) that offers an easy-to-print introduction about thyroid cancer.
+- ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction about thyroid cancer.